nwg-piotr/nwg-iso/README.md

 Click the (i) icon in the top panel to see key bindings help.
 Open the Controls menu in the top panel to see more configuration tools.

+## Multiple use accounts

+To set up nwg-shell config files on another user's account:

+1. Log in as another user in console;
+2. execute the `nwg-shell-installer -w -hypr` command.

 ## Testing on a virtual machine

 Running sway and Hyprland on a VM is possible, but frustrating.
 If you use VirtualBox, the installer will add VirtualBox